spatie/laravel-queueable-action/README.md

 }
 ```

+### Custom Action Job

+you

 ### What is the difference between actions and jobs?

 In short: constructor injection allows for much more flexibility.
 You can read an in-depth explanation here: [https://stitcher.io/blog/laravel-queueable-actions](https://stitcher.io/blog/laravel-queueable-actions#what's-the-difference-with-jobs?!?).

 ### Testing the package